Paul-Marie-beep/site_pharma_V2_-/README.md

 Website for a chemist.

-Basic HTML & vanilla CSS + a little bit of JS
+Basic HTML & Sass + a little bit of JS